xiaoxiaoliu10/Agent-First-Organization/docs/docs/Evaluation/intro.md

     python model_api.py  --input-dir ./examples/customer_service
     ```
     * Fields:
-      * `--input-dir`: The directory that contains the needed files for the orchestrator and documents for the agents.
+      * `--input-dir`: The directory that contains the needed files for the orchestrator and documents for the workers.
       * `--model`: The openai model type used to generate bot response.
 Default is `gpt-4o`.
 You could change it to other models like `gpt-4o-mini`.
       * `--port`: The port number to start the API.
 Default is 8000.